shanebp/shanebp.github.io/_posts/2019-05-01-github-pages-email.md

 <p>We could spin up a service via heroku, etc., but then we'd have to monitor & maintain it.</p>

 <p>Or we could use one of the many services available.
-In this case, we are using formspree.io - fast, easy, free or very cheap.</p>
+In this case, we are using formspree.io - fast, easy, free or very cheap.
+But it is not ideal due to branding, etc. </p>